 Living moss is a living plant.
 It needs caring for the same as any plant.
 Preserved moss is for decoration only.
 It will not grow.
 As such, it does not need watering.
 That is why it gets used for indoor moss walls.
 Living moss walls indoors will need a complex irrigation system and drainage.

 How often do living moss walls need to be watered?

-Living moss walls need to be misted with rainwater twice weekly in warmer weather.
-In the winter, as long as there is one inch of rainfall per week, it will keep the moss alive.
-Any other plants grown on the moss wall may need shelter from the rain, or be removed and replaced the following spring.
+Living moss walls must be misted with rainwater twice weekly in warmer weather.
+In the winter, if there is one inch of rainfall per week, it will keep the moss alive.
+Any other plants grown on the moss wall may need shelter from the rain or be removed and replaced the following spring.